 Centro (“Downtown”) Chapala is a popular for residents who enjoy being close to everything and can walk most anywhere.

 Las Redes (“The Nets”) near the Cultural Center offers quiet living but shops and business are conveniently located along the neighborhood’s main avenue.

-To the northwest, Nuevo Chapala is a beautiful gated residential community with a pool and clubhouse.
-Its modern homes are set along cobblestone streets where palm trees rustle.
+To the northwest, Nuevo Chapala is a beautiful gated residential community with a pool and clubhouse, its modern homes are set along cobblestone streets where palm trees rustle.
+To the west is Riberas del Pilar, which is only a 10 minute drive from the center of town, most homes here are residential, in a quieter setting and less expensive than homes located further west .
 Below we have added a few home tours of properties located in these different areas: